 14.6.4 Penalties Assessed By the Third-Party Transmission Provider

-BPA has the right to pass through to «Customer Name» any penalty charges assessed by the Third-Party Transmission Provider that are associated with BPA’s acquisition of Transfer Service to the PODs identified in Exhibit E, except where the penalty is solely a result of a BPA error.
+BPA has the right to pass through to «Customer Name» any penalty charges assessed by the Third-Party Transmission Provider that are associated with BPA’s acquisition of Transfer Service to the PODs identified in Exhibit E, except to the extent the penalty is a result of a BPA error.
 Such charges may include, but are not limited to, power factor penalties or excessive energy imbalance penalties.

 14.6.5 Removal of PODs